We get a lot of questions about "How do I get started?" Here is some step by step advice that should help.

 7. Verify your application meets all requirements

-Make sure your application includes the specific information and format the org asks for as well as what is required by the GSoC app (valid proof of enrollment and a final pdf of your proposal).
+Make sure your application includes the specific information and format the org asks for, as well as what is required by the GSoC program rules.
 Double check your work before submitting the proposal: misspelling in writing has a similar result as does misspelling in code :-)

 8. DO NOT WAIT UNTIL THE LAST MINUTE TO APPLY.